We Still Don't Understand High-Dimensional Bayesian Optimization: EXPERIMENTS

 \subsection{Ablation Studies}

-\paragraph{Higher-Order Polynomials.} In \Cref{fig:poly-small}, we replicate the $N \approx D$ benchmark results for order-$m$ polynomial kernels of the form in \Cref{eq:poly-kernel}.
+\paragraph{Higher-Order Polynomials.} In \Cref{fig:poly-small} (and its extended version, \Cref{fig:poly-full}, in \Cref{app:poly}), we replicate the $N \approx D$ benchmark results for order-$m$ polynomial kernels of the form in \Cref{eq:poly-kernel}.
 (Recall that our proposed linear kernel is the special case of this form for $m=1$.)
 Surprisingly, the polynomial order has almost no effect on optimization performance, with our linear kernel matching the $m=5^\mathrm{th}$ order polynomial on nearly all benchmarks.
-From a practical perspective, higher order polynomials are net detrimental, as they lose scalability and exact Thompson sampling (the $O(D^m)$ feature representation of these kernels is too large to afford these benefits) without improving optimization performance.
+From a practical perspective, higher order polynomials are net detrimental, as they lose scalability and exact Thompson sampling (the $O(D^m)$ feature representation of these kernels is too large to afford these benefits), without improving optimization performance.

 \paragraph{Choice of Spherical Mapping.} Our biggest modification to the standard linear kernel is the spherical mapping (see \Cref{sec:prop-lin-model}), i.e.\ the inverse stereographic projection defined in \Cref{eq:inv-stereo}.
-In \Cref{fig:spher-proj-small}, we compare a range of other common mappings from $\mathcal X$ to the hypersphere (see \Cref{app:spher-proj} for descriptions).
+In \Cref{fig:spher-proj-small} (and its extended version, \Cref{fig:spher-proj-full}, in \Cref{app:spher-proj}), we compare a range of other common mappings from $\mathcal X$ to the hypersphere (see \Cref{app:spher-proj} for descriptions).
 We also compare against the case of no projection (None), but where we keep our other proposed modifications to the linear kernel (decoupled lengthscales and no implicit outputscale).
-While we can conclude that a spherical projection is necessary to improve performance, the choice of spherical projection can have a drastic impact on performance.
+While we can conclude that a spherical projection is necessary to improve performance, the choice of spherical projection itself can also have a drastic impact on performance.

 We note that the inverse stereographic projection, which consistently outperforms all other mappings, is the only mapping that does not modify unit-norm inputs (i.e.\ $P(\mathbf z) = [\mathbf z, 0]$ for all $\Vert \mathbf z \Vert = 1$).
 We hypothesize that this property may be instrumental in its performance (see \Cref{sec:analysis}).
 Interestingly, while a spherical mapping is crucial for linear BO, it has almost no effect for non-parametric models.
 In \Cref{app:rbf-sphere}, we demonstrate that Vanilla BO performance is largely unchanged under the inverse stereographic projection.